Why is my tummy so bloated?

 Breath Tests

-This test is fairly straight forward for adults to do, and you simply need to set aside a morning to complete the test.
+This test is fairly straightforward for adults to do, and you need to set aside a morning to complete the test.
 However, some adults are so unwell or sensitive to the sweet drinks that this stalls them from carrying out a breath test.
 The breath tests are also harder for young children to do successfully, and a child needs to be quite compliant and mature to do it properly.

 New Stool Tests

-Types of SIBO | Most Common Symptom | Predominant Gas on Breath Test | Markers on Stool Test |
+| Diarrhoea, dominant & rotten egg gas | Most Common Symptom | Predominant Gas on Breath Test | Markers on Stool Test |

-Hydrogen Dominant SIBO | General, not specific symptoms | Hydrogen H2 | – |
+| Hydrogen Dominant SIBO | General, not specific symptoms | Hydrogen H2 | – |

-Methane Dominant SIBO | Constipation dominant | Methane CH4 | Methanobrevibacter smithii |
+| Methane Dominant SIBO | Constipation dominant | Methane CH4 | Methanobrevibacter smithii |

-Hydrogen Sulfide SIBO | Diarrhoea dominant & rotten egg gas | Bilophila wadsworthia Desulfovibrio spp.
+| Hydrogen Sulfide SIBO | Diarrhoea dominant & rotten egg gas | Bilophila wadsworthia Desulfovibrio spp.

 Fusobacterium |

-Hydrogen Sulfide Bacteria – Diet & Support
+Hydrogen Sulfide bacteria – diet & support

 When hydrogen Sulfide bacteria is dominant with high levels of bilophila, desulfovibrio and fusobacterium, then temporary relief can be made by short-term elimination (a few weeks only) of animal based proteins and high-sulphur plant based foods like alliums (onions, chives and garlic), cruciferous vegetables (cabbage, broccoli and cauliflower) and beans/pulses until herbal treatments have reduced the levels of hydrogen Sulfide bacteria.
-The key four foods for people with excess hydrogen Sulfide bacteria to avoid are garlic, onions, eggs and kale.
+The four key foods for people with excess hydrogen Sulfide bacteria to avoid are garlic, onions, eggs and kale.

-Methane Bacteria – Diet & Support
+Methane bacteria – diet & support

 Methanogens grow less in a low pH more acidic gut environment.
 Methanobrevibacter smithii on the plus side plays an important role in the digestion of polysaccharides (complex sugars) by consuming the end products of bacterial fermentation.